 How is the quality?
 These 6mm flat brass rings are bent open.
 Not only do they save you a massive amount of time.
 It takes about 2 hours to open just 500g of them.
 They also have significantly fewer imperfect rings.
 Only a few rings have the rivet holes not perfectly centered.
 Compared with iron, brass was and is a noble and precious material.
 Hence it really pays out to have fewer faulty rings.
 That makes them well worth their price.

 What about historic accuracy?
 Brass rings were in use from Roman times to the late middle ages and beyond.
 In fact, they have a tendency to preserve more often than their iron-based sibling in similar conditions.
 Museums typically speak of copper alloy rings here as a more broad term.
 You find them used scarcely at the hem of mail armor.
 That can be at the bottom, at the end of the sleeves, or at the collar.
 Especially in late medieval times, brass rings are used to form decorative triangular fringes.

-The package contains half a kilogram of rings with rivets.
-That means a total of about 2800 rings.
+The package contains half a kilogram of rings with rivets, about 2800 rings total.
+This is a far better deal than rings sold in smaller amounts elsewhere.
 Make sure to also check out the solid version of these rings.